Nikoh77/Shinogramma/README.md

 For any questions, you can find me on the official Shinobi Discord server (if I don't answer, please ping me).\
 Lastly, please report any malfunctions or bugs.
 Feel free to expand my code with new features or simply clean it up and/or make it more efficient.
 If you do so, create a pull request, and I'll be happy to accept it.

+### FINAL NOTES:
+I already implemented the code for:
+* monitors configuration through conversation/chat, but I need better API documentation.
+* alerts/notifications through Shinogramma (then excluding Shinobi's telegram implementation), I need that Shinobi's dev fix a bug with POST/PUT method for webhook calls.\
+For these reasons that are beyond my control, Shinogramma lacks these two features.\
+I hope to be able to release the final and complete version soon